dotnet/AspNetCore.Docs/aspnetcore/migration/mvc2.md

 > For a more in-depth reference to ASP.NET Core configuration, see [Configuration in ASP.NET Core](xref:fundamentals/configuration).

 ## Native Dependency Injection
-One very important factor in building large, scalable applications is to have loosely-coupled components and services.
-The Dependency Injection Pattern is one that takes away the inner dependency that one class may have on another (an MVC Controller relationship with an Entity Framework context is a common example).
-Dependency Injection is useful because it allows a developer to better test units of work in a manner that is easy to comprehend.
-There are more reasons to implement Dependency Injection in your applications, and now Dependency Injection is a native component of ASP.NET Core.
+An important goal when building large, scalable applications is the loose coupling of components and services.
+Dependency Injection is a popular technique for achieving this, and it is a native component of ASP.NET Core.

 In ASP.NET applications, developers rely on a third-party library to implement Dependency Injection.
 One such library is [Unity](https://github.com/unitycontainer/unity), provided by Microsoft Patterns & Practices.